tapbr4/Bombcrypto-Autoclicker/README.md

 !!!
 Install "AdBlock" extension to prevent accidental clicks on ads !!!

 !!!
-Avoid using the computer while running !!!

-!!!
 Avoid opening windows and taking up the Metamask icon position when opened on the taskbar. !!!